C2SP/wycheproof/doc/aesgcm.md

 The situation where encryption is correct, but decryption is faulty is similar: the authentication passes, but the plaintext is wrong.

-Besides returing incorrect plaintext, this bug can leak the authentication key.
+Besides returning incorrect plaintext, this bug can leak the authentication key.
 One scenario where this bug is exploitable is the following: We assume that there is a client-server scenario where either the client or the server use a faulty encryption rsp. decryption (but not both).
 We assume that the client